Code-Institute-Submissions/latinmix-fitness/README.md

    On tablet, the images are on 2 or 3 rows.
    On desktop, the images are in line.

-- **Contact** Home page feature: small section with business adress and embedded Google Maps.
+- **Contact** Home page and Contact page feature: small section with business adress and embedded Google Maps.

 ### Features left to implement
 Currently the business does not have a YouTube Channel, but it plans to create one in the future.